- Download and access Microsoft Teams

 - Troubleshooting your home internet

-For macOS Catalina 10.15, Apple introduced additional security for cameras, microphones and screen sharing.
-The following steps apply for macOS Catalina (version 10.15) or higher.
+For macOS Catalina 10.15, Big Sur 11 or Monterey 12, Apple features additional security for cameras, microphones and screen sharing.

-To check if you have this version on your Mac, click the Apple menu in the top-left corner, then select About This Mac.
+To check if you have one of these versions on your Mac, click the Apple menu in the top-left corner, then select About This Mac.
 The window identifies which macOS version you have.

-If you have macOS Catalina Version 10.15 or higher, then these instructions are for you.
+If you have macOS Catalina Version 10.15, Big Sur Version 11 or Monterey 12 then these instructions are for you.

 If Microsoft Teams prompts you for access